What Kind of Attorney Handles Sexual Abuse Cases?

 If you were a survivor of sexual abuse or assault, you’re likely aware that reporting your case to authorities may result in a criminal investigation, which may also be followed up by criminal charges.
-However, you may not be aware that you may also be eligible to file a personal injury lawsuit against your abuser to obtain the compensation you need to make a meaningful recovery.
-An experienced sexual assault attorney at the Dolman Law Group Accident Injury Lawyers, PA can help you to understand your legal options.
+However, you may not be aware that you may also be eligible to file a sexual abuse lawsuit against your abuser to obtain the compensation you need to make a meaningful recovery.
+An experienced sexual assault lawyer at the Dolman Law Group can help you to understand all legal options when you schedule a free consultation with our team.

-Why Would I Hire a Personal Injury Lawyer for My Sexual Abuse Case?
+Why Should I Hire a Personal Injury Lawyer for My Sexual Abuse Case?

-When it comes to sexual abuse cases and finding the right lawyer, you want to find an attorney who is experienced in civil tort law.
+When it comes to sexual assault cases and finding the right sexual abuse lawyer, you want to find a trial attorney who is experienced in civil tort law.
 A tort is a civil wrong that caused economic or emotional harm to an individual and for which the at-fault party has legal liability.
-Personal injury law covers civil torts of all types that result in injuries and economic harm.
-Not all personal injury lawyers have experience with sexual abuse cases, however, so it is important when selecting the attorney who will represent you in your case that you select someone who has experience in this type of case.
+Serious injury law (physical and emotional injury) covers civil torts of all types that result in injuries and economic harm.
+Not all personal injury lawyers have experience with sexual abuse cases, however, so it is important to select someone who has a record of successfully representing sexual assault victims.

-- Help understanding the various requirements involved in filing a case, including the statute of limitations.
+- Explanation of the various requirements involved in filing a case, including the statute of limitations.

 - Legal knowledge as to your options for seeking compensation as well as knowledge about other forms of assistance and resources that may be available to you.